What is Postmodern Art? The Genre Defined in 8 Iconic Works

 joseph kosuth one and three chairs

-One and Three Chairs by Joseph Kosuth, 1965, via MoMA, New York
+One and Three Chairs by Joseph Kosuth, 1965.
+Source: MoMA, New York

-With his work One And Three Chairs, Joseph Kosuth also reacted to the assumption of modern artists that an artwork must always be an object.
+With his work One And Three Chairs, Kosuth also reacted to modern artists’ assumption that an artwork must always be an object.
 For Kosuth, the idea stands above the work of art as an object.
 In this sense, One And Three Chairs can also be read as a critical commentary on the idea of a universal truth.

 4. Carolee Schneemann – Interior Scroll (1975)